Interpret Auto-Allocate reports

 Any of the following reasons describe why 0% displays in the report's Confidence column for all activities:

 - Manual A/B tests and Auto-Allocate use different statistics to display Confidence values.Manual A/B tests use p-values based on Student's t-test .
 A P-value is the probability of finding the observed (or a more extreme) difference between an experience and the control, given that in reality there is no such difference.
 These P-values can be used only to determine whether observed data is consistent with a given experience and the control being the same.
 These values cannot be used to determine if an experience is different from another experience (not control).Auto-allocate shows the probability of a given experience being a true winner across all experiences in the activity.
 This means only a winning experience (which is most likely to be the winner), will have a non-zero confidence value.
 All others are most likely to be losers and will display 0%.

 - Auto-Allocate starts showing confidence only after the winning experience gathers 60% confidence.
-Auto-Allocate is roughly twice as fast as a normal A/B test.
-To determine how long a normal A/B test would run, please use a sample size calculator : plug control's conversion-rate in "Baseline conversion rate", "5%" for "Lift," and 95% for "Confidence."
+These confidence levels typically appear in about half the time that a normal A/B test would take to complete (although this is not guaranteed).
+To determine how long a normal A/B test would run, please use a sample size calculator : plug control's conversion-rate in "Baseline conversion rate," "5%" for "Lift," and 95% for "Confidence."
 Typically, confidence starts showing after each experience has amassed at least 50% of the required samples per-experience.
 This will give you an idea of when confidence will start appearing.

 - If the report is showing 0% across the board, it is likely too early into the activity.